animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 ```

 The `application-context.xml` can be any valid Spring configuration
-metadata, including all of the Spring Data for GemFire XML namespace elements.
+metadata, including all of the Spring Data for VMware GemFire XML namespace elements.
 The
 only limitation with this approach is that a GemFire cache
-cannot be configured by using the Spring Data for GemFire XML namespace.
+cannot be configured by using the Spring Data for VMware GemFire XML namespace.
 In other
 words, none of the `<gfe:cache/>` element attributes (such as
 `cache-xml-location`, `properties-ref`, `critical-heap-percentage`,
 `pdx-serializer-ref`, `lock-lease`, and others) can be specified.
 If